ji-one/OS/README.md

 #### project list
 <details>
     <summary>No.0 Install xv6</summary>
- : print student ID and name in the xv6 boot message
+ : Print student ID and name in the xv6 boot message
 </details>
 <details>
     <summary>No.1 System call</summary>
- : make system call that returns the value of a counter which is incremented every time any process calls the read() system       call. also make user program for testing.
+ : Make system call that returns the value of a counter which is incremented every time any process calls the read() system       call.
+Also make user program for testing.

 </details>